ceph/ceph/doc/governance.rst

    other two in odd years
  * Members may resign at any time, and the steering committee may vote to appoint a replacement for the rest of their term
- * members must involve >1 employer
+ * Members must involve >1 employer

 Current Members
 ^^^^^^^^^^^^^^^